zammad/zammad-documentation/general-ticket.rst

 * Dark gray

-  * Pending reminder or pending close is set but not yet reached, no further action/attention needed right now
+  * Pending reminder or pending close has been set but not yet reached, no further action/attention needed right now